George Fischbeck: Personal life

 Fischbeck was an amateur radio operator, and carried the call sign KE6SBY.

 He married Susanne Fischbeck in 1949, with whom he had brother and sister fraternal twins.
 The daughter is Nancy.
 His son died at an early age, circa (1976).

 For more than twenty years Fischbeck worked as a member of the Los Angeles Police Department's Volunteer Surveillance Team.
 In retirement, he continued that work and was also a volunteer with the Los Angeles Zoo In September 2015, the LAPD named their outstanding Volunteer Surveillance Team member award the "Dr. George Fischbeck Memorial Award" in his honor.

 At the end of Tom Waits' comic song "Emotional Weather Report" (from his 1975 album Nighthawks at the Diner), he quips, "Dr. George Fischbeck ain't got nothin' on me!"
 Mark Jonathan Davis recorded a parody of Mötley Crüe's "Dr. Feelgood" called "Dr. Fischbeck" about the weatherman.

-He died on March 25, 2015, and was buried at the Forest Lawn, Hollywood Hills Cemetery in Los Angeles.
+He died on March 25, 2015.